JoonasSa/regex/docs/definition.md

 NFA is given the input string for matching.
 It handles the input by using these rules:

 1. To start, enqueue the first state to active states queue Q.
 2. Whenever the machine reads an input character c, dequeue all the states from Q one by one.
-If a dequeued state X has an outgoing arrow(s) labeled c add the state(s) at the end of the arrow(s) to Q. If there is a blank arrow leading from state X to Y, then whenever X is enqueued to Q, also enqueue Y to Q.
+If a dequeued state X has an outgoing transition(s) labeled c add the state(s) at the end of the transition(s) to Q. If there is a blank (ε) transition leading from state X to Y, then whenever X is enqueued to Q, also enqueue Y to Q. The machined continues enqueuing all subsequent states with blank transition recursively until it can't.
-3. If there are still more characters in the input string return to 2 reading the next char c.
+3. If there are still more characters in the input string return to 2 and read the next char c.
-4. If one of the dequeued states was the final state and the input string has been read then the input string is matched.
+4. When the input string is read.
+Dequeu all the states from Q if any one of them was the final state then the input string is matched.
 Otherwise the string is not matched.

 ## Data structures